Hilton Kramer

 Hilton Kramer (March 25, 1928 – March 27, 2012) was an American art critic and essayist.

 Biography

 Early life

-Kramer was born in Gloucester, Massachusetts, and was educated at Syracuse University, receiving a bachelor's degree in English; Columbia University; he studied literature and philosophy at Harvard University, Indiana University, and the New School for Social Research.
+Kramer was born in Gloucester, Massachusetts into a Jewish immigrant family, and was educated at Syracuse University, receiving a bachelor's degree in English; Columbia College; he studied literature and philosophy at Harvard University, Indiana University, and the New School for Social Research.